fregante/push-form/readme.md

 await pushForm(form);
 ```

-Or you can handle the submissing with:
+Or you can handle the submission with:

 ```js
 import {ajaxifyForm} from 'push-form';